Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 Habitat Destruction

-Habitat loss remains one of the most significant threats.
+Habitat loss remains the most significant threat to many gecko populations.

 • Urban expansion